Police raids escalate Catalonia tension

 The Unipost operation saw about 200 protesters rush to the scene, with isolated scuffles and with flowers laid on anti-riot vans.

-Tensions are likely to rise again on Wednesday when the first of 740 Catalan mayors - Marc Solsona from the town of Mollerussa - accused of abuse of office by Spanish prosecutors goes on trial.
+Tensions are likely to rise again on Wednesday when the first of 740 Catalan mayors, Marc Solsona from the town of Mollerussa, accused of abuse of office by Spanish prosecutors, goes on trial.

 For his part, the Spanish foreign minister, Alfonso Dastis, accused the pro-independence side of "Nazi" tactics in a TV interview in the US the night before.